 Both awareness and engagement are important.
 In e-commerce the very first interaction with the platform is crucial and will determine the stickiness of future customers.
 And it is also important to nurture a relationship and empower brands/seller to do so via MarTech tools.

 What is your key takeaway piece of advice that you would give when speaking to others on how to evaluate and select a MarTech stack?

-For you and your team, which is currently recognized as the larger challenge - MarTech integration or MarTech strategy?
+For you and your team, which is currently recognised as the larger challenge - MarTech integration or MarTech strategy?

-What do you predict as being the top MarTech trends for MarTech in 2020?
+What do you predict as being the top MarTech trends for 2020?